FlorisRoelofs/polya/README.md

 # Users guide

-This guide will explain how to open and to use this package.
+This guide will explain how to open and use this package.

 First, in order to get it running, use the following codes one at the time inside the console in R:

 install.packages('devtools')

 library(devtools)

 install_github("FlorisRoelofs/polya")

 library(Polya)

 Now you have installed the package.